Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 - Water only when the soil has dried out.

 - Alternatively, you can mist the plant daily.

 - Use a weekly regime of organic feeding.
 An example of great plant food is fish emulsion plant fertilizer.

 Your vanilla plant will produce beans in roughly three years.
 However, each plant is different and the slow coaches have been known to mature after seven years.
 You’ll know that your plant is ready when it blooms for the first time.

 You might want to do serious research or practice with other orchids before you attempt to hand-pollinate vanilla.
 The process is delicate and tricky.
 But once pollinated, the beans will appear within months.
-However, they’ll take the better part of a year before they are ready for harvest.
+After that, they will need the better part of a year to mature for harvest.

 Managing Vanilla-Loving Pests